 [Editor’s Note – Need to decide if scaling and telemetry can be in the same model as per the current draft.]

 TE KPI Telemetry Model

 This module describes performance telemetry for TE-tunnel model.
-This module allows autonomic traffic engineering scaling intent configuration mechanism on the TE-tunnel level.
+The telemetry data is augmented to tunnel state.
+This module also allows autonomic traffic engineering scaling intent configuration mechanism on the TE-tunnel level.
+Various conditions can be set for auto-scaling based on the telemetry data.

 The TE KPI Telemetry Model augments the TE-Tunnel Model to enhance TE performance monitoring capability.
 This monitoring capability will facilitate proactive re-optimization and reconfiguration of TEs based on the performance monitoring data collected via the TE KPI Telemetry YANG model.